 A final safety consideration is the choice between EPS and EPP foam.
 Most snow helmets feature EPS foam, which is more affordable than EPP foam but also more brittle.
 When subjected to enough impact, EPS will crack, meaning these helmets will need to be retired after a big fall.
 On the other hand, EPP foam springs back into shape after impact and can take multiple hits during its lifespan, making it a great choice for park rats and aggressive riders who subject their helmets to a lot of abuse.
 In addition, it doesn’t require an ABS or polypropylene shell to help distribute the force.
 We see EPP used a great deal in climbing helmets due to its lightweight construction (i.e., no need for a shell), but it has yet to become widespread in snow helmets.

-Tasked with keeping you safe from hard impacts on the hill, the helmets on our list have a non-motorized snow sports safety certification from US-based ASTM International.
+Tasked with keeping you safe from hard impacts on the hill, the helmets on our list have an ASTM (U.S.) or EN (European) certification for non-motorized snow sports safety.
 Despite construction differences referenced above, these helmets all follow a basic design with a shell exterior and impact-absorbing interior.
 If you’re headed to the slopes, it’s important that you use a helmet designed for the job (i.e., don’t use a mountain bike helmet for snowboarding), and refrain from using it for tasks outside of its intended use (such as snowmobiling).
 And of course, the onus is still, as it should be, on the user to ride within your limits.

 There are a few snow helmets that have multiple certifications for use outside of snowboarding or skiing.
 Helmets with an all-season certification (EN 1078) will be of particular interest to snowboarders who spend the warmer half of the year riding bikes, skateboarding, or roller skating.
 These designs, like the Smith Holt and Scout or Anon Raider, are often built with a solid ABS shell that can take a beating on the pavement.
 Like most snow helmets, they also feature removable ear pads, which is essential for summer use.
 All-season-certified lids certainly aren’t among the lightest or most high-performance here, but their versatility and low price make them a popular choice for those looking for a quiver-of-one helmet.